tanvi-arora/talentmgmt/README.md

 6) dplyr - dplyr provides a flexible grammar of data manipulation.
 It's the next iteration of plyr, focused on tools for working with data frames (hence the d in the name).
 7) caret - caret library is needed for varImp function.
 THs function was used to get importance of variables in the prediction model
 8) corrplot - required to get correlations between predictors
-9) ggrepel - This package contains extra geoms for ggplot2.
+9) ggrepel - This package contains extra geoms for ggplot2 to help with labeling.
-10) randomcoloR-
+10) randomcoloR- This package is used to generate different appealing palettes of random colors for plots.
-11) gridExtra -
+11) gridExtra - This package provides functions to work with graphics and arrange multiple on a sheet.
-12) ggthemes-
+12) ggthemes- This package aides ggplot2 by providing extra themes, scales, and geoms to create intricate plots.
 13) psych  -
 14) kableExtra -
 15) summarytools -